fastfetch-cli/fastfetch-wiki/Modules/Bluetooth.md

 its addresses are the ones looked up in the device tree — so without it a dual-mode device would be printed under its LE address rather than the one the operating system shows.

+`ffDetectBluetooth()` calls the two halves independently, each behind its own bit of `showType`, and then runs the battery pass over whatever the two produced.

 The signal quality is `ffRssiToSignalQuality()` of `System.Devices.Aep.SignalStrength`, and it is reported whenever the endpoint has that property — including for a disconnected device, because `IsPresent` is still true and the figure is the last one the radio saw.
 The type of an LE-only device